SDP-2024/pool-ball-tracker/README.md

 python main.py
 ```

-- This will create a default configuration file and profile.
+- This will create a default configuration file.

 ### **Point Selection**